Broncos draft picks 2022: Full list of Denver's draft picks, order for every round - ProFootballTalk

 With Wilson under center and a new head coach, the Broncos will use their picks in the 2022 NFL Draft to continue building a team that can be competitive in a loaded AFC West.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Broncos will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Broncos take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Denver Broncos 2022 NFL Draft Picks: